 Zoning Uses and Special Land Uses.
-Remember that communities each have a number of different zoning districts; broadly, the City of Sturgis has 14 zoning districts, separated into four general categories:
+Remember that communities each have a number of different zoning districts; broadly, the City of Sturgis has around 15 zoning districts, separated into four general categories:

-- Residential: designated by R, for things like houses, apartments, duplexes - Business: designated by B, for things like retail, offices, restaurants, etc. - Manufacturing: designated by M, for manufacturing and other industrial businesses - Special Districts: various designations, these include stand-alone parking and special project areas
+- Residential: designated by R-"something", for things like houses, apartments, duplexes - Business: designated by B-"something", for things like retail, offices, restaurants, etc. - Manufacturing: designated by M, for manufacturing and other industrial businesses - Special Districts: various designations, these include stand-alone parking and special project areas

-Each zoning district has several permitted uses by right and special land uses.
+Each zoning district has several permitted uses by right and special land uses; these are approved by the Planning Commission.
 So, first things first, we must check and make sure that what you want to do fits where you are.
 Let's get a better understanding of the types of uses.